-S - Specific: your goals should be as specific as possible to give you a sharpened sense of direction
+S - Specific: your goals should be as specific as possible to give you a good sense of direction

-A - Attainable: make sure that your goals are feasible and possible to achieve to avoid discouragement and procrastination
+A - Attainable: your goals should be feasible and possible to achieve to avoid discouragement

-R - Relevant: balance long-term and short-term goals accordingly to stay on tops of the task at hand
+R - Relevant: balance long-term and short-term goals to stay focused

 Goals to Consider for Business Sellers